JensGeorg/Stochastic-simulation-of-transcription/README.md

 # visualization of the segmentation
 plot_segment(probe)
 ```
-For the example 2 segments and the pausing site are correctly identified.
+Two segments and the pausing site are correctly identified in the example.
 The fitted elongation rate is is close to the actual elongation rate.

 <p float="center">
   <img src="https://github.com/JensGeorg/Stochastic-simulation-of-transcription/blob/main/simulate_figs/delay2.png" width="350"/>